Usearus/foli-2023/README.md

     In order to be iterable, non-array objects must have a [Symbol.iterator]() method."
 -   Template isn't resetting on close
 -   Remove all location stuff for profile only.
 (But fix issue first!)
+-   AddSheetModal missing title count & limitation.
+(May use context for this)
 -   Add instruction on how to use app during onboarding

     -   Add a new sheet